Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/Microsoft.Identity.Web/README.md

 ### Protected web APIs that call downstream APIs on behalf of a user - Startup.cs

-If moreover you want your web API to call downstream web APIS, you'll need to add lines with `.AddProtectedApiCallsWebApis()`, and choose a token cache implementation, for instance `.AddInMemoryTokenCaches()`
+If moreover you want your web API to call downstream web APIS, you'll need to add lines with `.AddProtectedWebApiCallsProtectedWebApi()`, and choose a token cache implementation, for instance `.AddInMemoryTokenCaches()`

 ```CSharp
 using Microsoft.Identity.Web;